Kang Youwei: Biography

 Kang called for an end to property and the family in the interest of an idealized future cosmopolitan utopia and cited Confucius as an example of a reformer and not as a reactionary, as many of his contemporaries did.
 In his work A Study of Confucius as a Reformer of Institutions, he discussed the latter point in great detail.
 He argued, to bolster his claims, that the rediscovered versions of the Confucian classics were forged; he expounded this idea in detail in A Study of the Forged Classics of the Xin Period.

-In 1879, Kang traveled to Hong Kong and was shocked by the prosperity there, which started his interest in Western culture and thoughts.
+In 1879, he met Zhang Dinghua, a scholar-official from Beijing whose deep knowledge of contemporary affairs and "new books" exposed Kang to early reformist trends.
+In the same year, Kang traveled to Hong Kong and was shocked by the prosperity there, which started his interest in Western culture and thoughts.
+These observations also shattered his traditional view of Westerners as "barbarians," convincing him that Western nations possessed systematic methods of governance that were superior to the stagnant practices of the Qing dynasty.
 In 1882, Kang went to Beijing to take the imperial examination.
 While returning home, he stopped over in Shanghai and bought many Western books there, and started developing his ideology based on these writings.
 He was influenced by Protestant Christianity in his quest for reform.

 In 1883, Kang founded the Anti-Footbinding Society near Canton.
+Following the outbreak of the Sino-French War in 1884, Kang returned to his hometown in Su Village to escape the unrest.
+Influenced by the national crisis and his burgeoning interest in Western natural sciences, he began drafting his earliest philosophical treatises.
+In 1885, he started writing Renlei Gongli, a work that utilized geometric methods to argue for universal human equality.
+By 1887, he had expanded these ideas into the Neiwai Pian (Inner and Outer Chapters), which envisioned an egalitarian society free from the constraints of absolute monarchy and gender inequality.
+He also authored Jiaoxue Tongyi in 1886, which advocated for a practical educational system designed to serve statecraft rather than abstract academic debates.